How to simplify the On-screen text localization process

 (OST localized English to Spanish)

 On the example above (B), the text cannot be localized without the projects files/source data or a discreet video because the footage behind it is a moving image.
 Contact the localization company to ask for alternatives.

-Regardless of your requirements and knowledge of on-screen text localization, it is always important to contact a reliable localisation company that can advise you of best practices.
-It is also worth doing during initial design phases if you suspect that you may require localisation work in the future but maybe not immediately.
+Regardless of your requirements and knowledge of on-screen text localization, it is always important to contact a reliable localization company that can advise you of best practices.
+It is also worth doing during initial design phases if you suspect that you may require localization work in the future but maybe not immediately.